-Data-parallel stage/task - If the computations of the k-th stage are data-parallel, their execution can be split among several processors.
+Data-Parallel Stage/Task If the computations of the k-th stage are data-parallel, their execution can be split among several processors.
 Each instance of a data-parallel stage is assigned to several processors, which speeds-up the production of each result.
-Data-parallelizing a task reduces both the latency and the period, at the price of consuming several resources for a given stage.
+Data-parallelizing a task reduces both the latency and the period, at the price of consuming several resources for a given stage, as shown in the example of Sect.
+2.

-3.2 Execution models
+3.2 Execution Models

-Target platform - We target a heterogeneous platform with p processors P_u , $1 \le u \le p$, fully interconnected as a (virtual) clique.
-There is a bidirectional link $\operatorname{link}{u,v}: P_u \to P_v$ between any processor pair P_u and P_v , of bandwidth $b{u,v}$.
+Target Platform We target a heterogeneous platform with p processors $P_u$ , $1 \le u \le p$ , fully interconnected as a (virtual) clique, as illustrated in Fig. 3.
+There is a bidirectional link link $u,v: P_u \to P_v$ between any processor pair $P_u$ and $P_v$ , of bandwidth $b{u,v}$ .
 Note that we do not need to have a physical link between any processor pair.
-Instead, we may have a switch, or even a path composed of several physical links, to interconnect P_u and P_v ; in the latter case we would retain the bandwidth of the slowest link in the path for the value of $b{u,v}$.
+Instead, we may have a switch, or even a path composed of several physical links, to interconnect $P_u$ and $P_v$ ; in the latter case we would retain the bandwidth of the slowest link in the path for the value of $b{u,v}$ .
 In the most general case, we have fully heterogeneous platforms, with different processors speeds and link capacities.
-The speed of processor P_u is denoted as s_u , and it takes X/s_u time-units for P_u to execute X floating point operations.
-We also enforce a linear cost model for communications, hence it takes $X/b{u,v}$ time-units to send (resp. receive) a message of size X to (resp. from) P_v .
-Finally, we assume that two special additional processors P{in} and P{out} are devoted to input/output data.
-Initially, the input data for each task resides on P{in} , while all results must be returned to and stored in P{out} .
-Of course we may have a single processor acting as the interface for the computations, i.e. $P{\text{in}} = P{\text{out}}$.
+The speed of processor $P_u$ is denoted as $s_u$ , and it takes $X/s_u$ time-units for $P_u$ to execute X floating point operations.
+We also enforce a linear cost model for communications, hence it takes $X/b{u,v}$ time-units to send (resp. receive) a message of size X to (resp. from) $P_v$ .
+Finally, we assume that two special additional processors $P{in}$ and $P{out}$ are devoted to input/output data.
+Initially, the input data for each task resides on $P{in}$ , while all results must be returned to and stored in $P{out}$ .
+Of course we may have a single processor acting as the interface for the computations, i.e. $P{in} = P{out}$ .

-Communication contention - The standard model for DAG scheduling heuristics [31, 18, 29] does a poor job to model physical limits of interconnection networks.
+Communication Contention The standard model for DAG scheduling heuristics [19, 30, 32] does a poor job to model physical limits of interconnection networks.
 The model assumes an unlimited number of simultaneous sends and receives, i.e. a network card of infinite capacity, on each processor.
-A more realistic model is the one-port model [7, 8].
+A more realistic model is the one-port model [8, 9].
 In this model, a given processor can be involved in a single communication at any time-step, either a send or a receive.
 However, independent communications between distinct processor pairs can take place simultaneously.
-The one-port model seems to fit the performance of some current MPI implementations, which serialize asynchronous MPI sends as soon as message sizes exceed a few megabytes [24].
+The one-port model seems to fit the performance of some current MPI implementations, which serialize asynchronous MPI sends as soon as message sizes exceed a few megabytes [25].
 The one-port model fully accounts for the heterogeneity of the platform, as each link has a different bandwidth.
-It generalizes simpler models [2, 19, 17] where communication time only depends on the sender, not on the receiver.
+It generalizes simpler models [3, 18, 20] where communication time only depends on the sender, not on the receiver.
 In these models, the communication speed from a processor to all its neighbors is the same.

-Another realistic model is the bounded multi-port model [14].
+Another realistic model is the bounded multi-port model [15].
 In this model, the total communication volume outgoing from a given node is bounded (by the capacity of its network card), but several communications along different links can take place simultaneously (provided that the link bandwidths are not exceeded either).
 This model would require several communication threads to be deployed.
 On homogeneous platforms it would be implemented with one-port communications, because if the links have same bandwidths it is better to send messages serially than simultaneously.
 However, the bounded multi-port is more flexible for heterogeneous platforms.

-3.3 Mapping strategies
+3.3 Mapping Strategies